slaclab/poster-LaTeX/README.md

 ## Contributing

 Contributions are more than welcome!
-If you have a way to improve this poster, please pay it forward by opening a pull request and I'll add your improvement(s)
+If you have a way to improve this poster, please pay it forward by opening a pull request and I'll add your improvement(s).

-Thank you in advance :)
+You can also contribute to the original repository https://github.com/RylanSchaeffer/Stanford-LaTeX-Poster-Template.